demisto/content/Packs/PrismaSaasSecurity/Integrations/SaasSecurityEventCollector/SaasSecurityEventCollector_description.md

 ## Limitations
-1) by definition the events that occur lasts only 1 hour in Saas-Security cache, hence if setting the limit to a very low limit while in the Saas-Security environment there are huge amounts of events, those could be lost in the process of fetching.
+1) Occurring events expire after one hour in Saas-Security cache, so setting a low limit could cause events to expire if there are a large number of events in the Saas-Security cache.
-2) the max-fetch/limit parameters to fetch events are limited to be only 100 divisible numbers due to Saas-Security api limitations.
+2) The max-fetch/limit parameters to fetch events must be divisible by 100.
-3) The **reset last fetch** has no effect.
+3) **reset last fetch** has no effect.
+4) When executing the test-module and there are events saved in the cache of Saas-Security, 1 event will be lost.
+5) On initial activation this integration will pull events starting from one hour prior.
+6) Calling ```fetch-events``` or ```saas-security-get-events``` or ```test-module``` may take upwards of twenty seconds in some cases.

 Creating the Client ID and Client Secret in the SaaS Security UI:
 ---